 There’s no one size fits all, but I’m here to be your guide all things wedding photography related.
 I’ll do my best to break down the wedding photographer cost average for you.
 If you have any questions or you’re looking for a wedding photographer, I’d love to connect.

 The saying is true, you get what you pay for.
-A higher price tag usually comes with more experience, vendor relationships/connections, refined style and other intangibles.
+A higher price tag usually comes with more experience, vendor relationships/connections, refined style, elevated client experience and other intangibles.
 Photographers who live in big cities also usually charge more because their cost of doing business is higher.

 What is included in their packages?